-As per the new information, business travelers rely progressively on Uber or other ride-hailing facilities, sometimes more than rental cars or taxi drivers.
+As per the new information, business travellers rely progressively on Uber or other ride-hailing facilities, sometimes more than rental cars or taxi drivers.

 Say you’re landing at the international airport of Chicago O’Hare.
 You have 20 minutes left from a working meeting.
 To select up the car, you could go to the rental desk.
 Or you could call a Uber.